Santana9937/Photospheric_Code/readme_descript_code_files.md

-# Description of code files
+# Description of code files and Simulation

 The files of the code are.